tryscer/flock/Book/Flock-Music.md

 ​	“It’s ==Little Richard== and you know it,” he said, laughing himself.
 I grabbed him and forced him to be part of the huddle.
 The group swallowed him: Shirley draping herself around his neck and Veronika patting his arm.
 Then Pete started crying.
 ​	“Yeah, yeah,” said Eleanore from inside the circle.
 “You don’t know why, either.”
 She hugged him, too.
 We stayed in that hug for a long time.

-"We gotta do something," someone said.
+"That's it for me," said someone I didn't know, his hand on his car and his keys in his hand.
+"I'm heading home."
+​​	"Don't!"
+Alice said.
+"It gets better!"
+​	"Let him go," Eddie said.
+"It's okay that some people go."
+​	"Maybe we'll dance again later," Cindy tolds him.
+He drove away.
 ​	"We gotta turn back," said someone else.
 "How can we keep dancing after today?"
 ​	"How can you go on after today *without* dancing?" said Barry.
-Cindy and I exchanged amused looks.
+​	Cindy and I exchanged amused looks.
 ​	"He's right," said someone.
 "We gotta do something.
 The show must go on."
 ​	"I wish the Pillars were here to play to us."
 ​	"I can still feel the Love from the show."
+​	Eddie is located sitting on the one picnic tableת smoking by himself.
+A delegation appears before him.
+​	"You want to hear the Steam Pillars?" he says.
+"Oh, you'll see the Steam Pillars.
+Tonight, in fact."

 *(love me ten-der, love me sweeeet--)*